Monica: Still Standing

-Monica: Still Standing is an American reality series from executive producer James DuBose, in conjunction with Jimmy Iovine.
-The series was first aired on BET October 27, 2009, plugged by the 2009 BET Hip Hop Awards which featured Monica joining Keyshia Cole on stage to deliver a live performance of the duet "Trust."
+Monica: Still Standing is an American reality television series from executive producer James DuBose, in conjunction with Jimmy Iovine.
+The series was first aired on BET October 27, 2009, plugged by the 2009 BET Hip Hop Awards.
 Production of the ten part docu-series was strategically developed to gear towards Monica making an official comeback after lengthy hiatus.
 The show focused on searching for a hit single for her fifth studio album release, while aiming to balance her life with father of her children and former fiance Rocko da Don and recovery from a troubled past.
-Reports reveal Monica: Still Standing the television series is that which 'cemented' the success of Monica: Still Standing the 2010 album release of the same name of the series.